pdf-raku/PDF-Tags-raku/docs/Tags/Elem.md

         my $text = $elem.ActualText;

-    Return predefined actual text for the structual node and any children.
+    Return predefined actual text for the structural node and any children.
 This is an optional property.

     Note that ActualText is an optional field in the structure tree.
 The `text()` method (below) is recommended for generalised text extraction.